College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-But it should be noted that if one of the banks that Wise uses to keep the money (like Barclays or JP Morgan Chase), then customers’ funds wouldn’t be protected and as such, the funds would be lost.
+But it should be noted that if one of the banks that Wise uses to keep the money (like Barclays or JP Morgan Chase), customers’ funds wouldn’t be protected, and as such, the funds would be lost.

-Wise has a first-class reputation for following the strict rules set by regulators in each of the countries in which they operate.
-These regulators include the Financial Conduct Authority (FCA) in the UK / EEA, the Financial Crimes Enforcement Network (FinCEN) in the United States, and many other regulators around the world.
+Wise has a first-class reputation for following the strict rules set by regulators in each country in which they operate.
+These regulators include the Financial Conduct Authority (F.C.A.) in the UK / EEA, the Financial Crimes Enforcement Network (FinCEN) in the United States, and many others worldwide.

-The address of the account holder determines the regulator each customer is covered by.
+The account holder’s address determines the regulator each customer is covered by.

 Transferring money has never been so easy.
-Just go to the Wise website, input your details along with the recipient’s, and then just type in how much money you want to transfer.
+Go to the Wise website, input your details along with the recipient’s, and then type in how much money you want to transfer.

-You can use your debit card details or you can send the money to Wise from your bank account.
-Funds are then sent straight to the recipient’s bank account even if they don’t have their own Wise account.
+You can use your debit card details or send the money to Wise from your bank account.
+Funds are sent straight to the recipient’s bank account even if they don’t have their Wise account.

-A confirmation email is sent out as soon as the money has been received and another email goes out when the funds have been paid to the recipient.
+A confirmation email is sent once the money has been received, and another email goes out when the funds have been paid to the recipient.

 To get a free international transfer of up to GBP500, click this link.

-The borderless account is particularly attractive to people that regularly deal with different currencies.
-It has proved very popular with folks that travel regularly, live/work/study overseas, and also for ex-pats/retirees.
-The account is also a wise choice for freelancers/digital nomads that are paid in currencies other than their local currency.
+The borderless account is particularly attractive to people who regularly deal with different currencies.
+It has proved very popular with folks who travel regularly, live/work/study overseas, and also for ex-pats/retirees.
+The account is also a wise choice for freelancers/digital nomads paid in currencies other than their local currency.

 With incredibly low rates, transparent charges, and a great onboarding process, Wise has quickly become one of the biggest payment providers in the world.

-This exciting money transfer service “startup” is already moving billions of dollars across the world and competing with financial goliaths such as Western Union and Moneycorp.
+This exciting money transfer service “startup” is already moving billions of dollars worldwide and competing with financial goliaths such as Western Union and Moneycorp.